-Do not break the surface of the buffer strip of a water body
+Avoid disrupting the surface of the water body’s buffer strip

 Water bodies